 Spine elongation with stretching exercises will allow you to stand unhindered by tense and tight muscles.
 This way, you can reach your maximum height.
 You won't be able to truly grow taller, but you can look taller without resorting to painful surgery, which is the only way to actually make your bones longer.

-Intense Side Stretch
+1. Intense Side Spine Stretch

 - Breathe out and step your left foot approximately 3 to 4 1/2 feet forward, depending on your height.

-Straighten both of your knees.
+- Straighten both of your knees.
 Wrap your arms behind your back with your elbows bent to grab your opposite elbows.
 Pull your shoulders back as well.

 - Reach your arms straight to the floor and walk your hands toward your toes if you wish.
 Hold for 15 to 30 seconds as you breathe through your nose.

 - Step your right foot forward approximately the same distance that your left foot stepped.
 Wrap your arms behind your back, retract your shoulders and hinge forward as you did on the left side.
 Hold the pose with the same body position as you assumed before for 15 to 30 seconds.
 Return to the starting position.

-Extended Puppy Pose
+2. Extended Puppy Pose

-- Shift your hips backwards halfway to your feet while arching your lower back slightly.
+- Shift your hips backward halfway to your feet while arching your lower back slightly.
 Keep your hands flat on the floor in the same spot so that you have to stretch your arms, shoulders and back to get your hips back.

-Rest your forehead on the floor but keep your elbows up.
+- Rest your forehead on the floor but keep your elbows up.
 Use a yoga block or folded blanket to rest your forehead on if this is more comfortable.
 There should be no tension in your neck.

-Hold this position for 30 to 60 seconds.
+- Hold this position for 30 to 60 seconds.
 Release the pose by lifting your arms and sitting onto your heels.